datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@part1`
 Learning Objectives:
-- Establish principles and best practices for working on Python projects.{{1}}
+- Follow principles and best practices for working on Python projects.{{1}}
 - Use helpful technologies and techniques to save time and get better results!{{2}}
 - Write Python code and documentation that is organized and easy to {{3}}
     - read, {{3}}